stafim/GlobalVagas/replit.md

 - **Form Validation**: Client-side and server-side validation using Zod.
 - **UI/UX**: Clean, modern, responsive interface using Shadcn UI, featuring intuitive workflows, enhanced job card visualization, and consistent header/footer across all public pages.
 Company sidebar navigation is reorganized for clarity.
 - **Visit Counter System**: Tracks unique home page visits.
+- **Job View Counter**: Each job tracks total views automatically when users access the job details page.
+Companies can see view counts alongside applications and other metrics.
 - **Public Jobs Page**: `/vagas` page with advanced filtering and real-time search.
 - **Events Management**: System for displaying trade shows and workshops.
 - **Company Credits System**: Dashboard for companies to manage credits, view transaction history, and track balances for plan purchases and job postings.